Cucumber-sesame salad with yogurt, mint, and garlicky chili oil. This Asian cucumber salad is light and nutritious, and super easy to make.

 - Yogurt: Plain, whole-milk Greek yogurt creates the creamy foundation for the Asian cucumber salad.
 You can also use your favorite plant-based yogurt if making vegan/dairy-free.

-Heat ¼ cup of olive oil in a skillet over medium-low heat.
+Heat 1/4 cup of oil in a skillet over medium-low heat.
 Once hot, add garlic and chili flakes, and gently cook for 3 to 5 minutes, until the garlic is deeply aromatic.
-Remove from heat, stir in salt and sesame seeds, and transfer to a bowl.
-Let the chili oil cool completely while you prepare the rest of the salad.
+Remove from heat, stir in salt and sesame seeds, and transfer to a bowl to let cool.

 Spread yogurt in a bowl or on a serving platter.
-Next, scatter Asian cucumber salad overtop, and drizzle garlic chili oil overtop.
-To garnish, sprinkle extra sesame seeds or fresh mint leaves overtop.
+Scatter cucumber mixture overtop, and drizzle with garlic chili oil.

 FAQs and Expert Tips: